Aiko, Princess Toshi: Birth

-In a break with tradition, the name of the princess was chosen by her parents, instead of by the Emperor.
+In a break with tradition, the name of the princess was chosen by her parents, instead of by her grandfather, Emperor Akihito.
 It was selected from clause 56 of Li Lou II, one of the teachings of the Chinese philosopher Mencius.
-Aiko, the princess's personal name, is written with the kanji characters for 'love' (愛) and 'child' (子) and means "a person who loves others".
+Aiko, the princess' personal name, is written with the kanji characters for 'love' (愛) and 'child' (子) and means "a person who loves others".
 The princess also has an imperial title, Princess Toshi (敬宮, toshi-no-miya), which means "a person who respects others".

 Education

 Princess Aiko began her education at Gakushūin Kindergarten on 3 April 2006.
-She left kindergarten on 15 March 2008.
+She left kindergarten on 15 March 2008 and then attended Gakushuin Primary School.

-On her eighth birthday, it was revealed her interests included writing kanji characters, calligraphy, jump rope, playing piano and violin, and writing poetry.
+On her eighth birthday, it was revealed that her interests included writing kanji characters, calligraphy, jump rope, playing piano and violin, and writing poetry.

-In early March 2010, Aiko began to stay home from school due to being bullied by boys in her elementary school.
+In early March 2010, Aiko began to stay home from school due to being bullied by boys in her school.
 Aiko returned to school on a limited basis on 2 May 2010.
 After returning to school, a senior palace official said that she would attend a limited number of classes accompanied by her mother, upon advice from a doctor at the Crown Prince's household.

 In November 2011, Aiko was hospitalized with pneumonia.
 In 2014, she enrolled at the Gakushuin Girl's Junior High-school.

-In the summer of 2018, she made her first solo trip abroad to attend a summer program at Eton College.
-Reports from an unnamed palace source close to the family reported that Aiko provides her mother Masako with emotional support in her new role as empress.
-In February 2020 she was accepted at Gakushuin University where she is to major in Japanese language and literature.
+In the summer of 2018, she made her first solo trip abroad to attend a summer program at Eton College, United Kingdom.
+Reports from an unnamed palace source close to the family stated that Aiko provided her mother Masako with emotional support in her new role as empress.

+In February 2020 she was accepted at Gakushuin University where she majored in Japanese language and literature.

+She graduated on 20 March 2024 and stated that she will "strive to balance my official duties and work... while fulfilling my duties as a member of the Imperial Family."
+She wrote her senior thesis on Princess Shikishi and her waka (poetry in classical Japanese literature).